chrisvin-jabamani/wispr/README.md

 ## LLM Cleanup (Optional)

-Wispr can use Ollama to clean up transcriptions — removing filler words (um, uh, like), fixing grammar, and adding punctuation.
+Whisper on device can use Ollama to clean up transcriptions — removing filler words (um, uh, like), fixing grammar, and adding punctuation.

+**Note:** This feature is disabled by default.
+To enable it, edit `main.py` and change `enabled=False` to `enabled=True`.

 ### Setup